Ray Jones (footballer, born 1988): Style of play

-Writing Jones' obituary in The Guardian, QPR fan Benjie Goodhart remembered him as the club's "own Wayne Rooney, the prodigy, all precocious talent and burgeoning potential", and attributed him the essential qualities for a forward including strength, speed, intelligence and confidence.
+Writing Jones's obituary in The Guardian, QPR fan Benjie Goodhart remembered him as the club's "own Wayne Rooney, the prodigy, all precocious talent and burgeoning potential", and attributed him the essential qualities for a forward including strength, speed, intelligence and confidence.
 He was perceived by the supporters to be the epitome of a new era under manager Gregory and prospective new owner Flavio Briatore, and could do "things for real that his peers acted out on their games consoles".
 Goodhart also praised Jones for taking the London Underground back home from games alongside the supporters.

 Death

 Jones died in a car crash in East Ham in the early hours of 25 August 2007 when the vehicle he was driving collided with a bus.
 He had only become a licensed driver 23 days earlier.
 Two passengers in his car, Idris Olasupo and Jess Basilva, were also killed; Olasupo received a letter later that day, inviting him to Fulham's academy.
-Jones' death was compared to that of Kiyan Prince, a QPR youth player who was fatally stabbed the previous year at the age of 15 when breaking up a fight.
+Jones's death was compared to that of Kiyan Prince, a QPR youth player who was fatally stabbed the previous year at the age of 15 when breaking up a fight.
 Goodhart wrote that tributes would be "done particularly beautifully at QPR because, heartbreakingly, we're getting rather good at it".

 As a mark of respect QPR postponed their upcoming game with Burnley, a team who in turn replaced it with an open training session with proceeds going to the charity of QPR's choice.
 QPR also decided to retire the number 31 shirt in memory of Jones, who wore that shirt during his career.
-In their league game against Southampton on 1 September 2007, all of the QPR players carried Jones' name on the back of their shirts as a mark of respect.
+In their league game against Southampton on 1 September 2007, all of the QPR players carried Jones's name on the back of their shirts as a mark of respect.
 Ten days later, in the England U19 friendly against Belarus at Meadow Lane in Nottingham, a minute's applause was held before the match.

 An inquest in April 2008 found that Jones had sped over a pedestrian crossing on the wrong side of the road, leading to a head-on collision.
 His death was recorded as an accident, but it was confirmed that had he survived, he would have been facing two charges of causing death by dangerous driving.